RoBoTJTech/bbb-snappy-enable-uarts/oem-snap/build-source/meta/readme.md

-#Snappy Core OEM Package for BeagleBoard
+#Snappy Core OEM Package for BeagleBone Black
 uarts 0,1,2 and 4 enabled
 ===============================================
 This package sets up some defaults, branding, and takes care of installing